-- Section 3 presents the RMST results for CACs. - Section 4 presents the RMST results for heat pumps. - Section 5 presents the RMST results for central gas furnaces. - Section 6 previews work in progress.
+- Section 2 details the data collection and analysis methodologies for developing the market share and average efficiency estimates. - Section 3 presents the RMST results for CACs. - Section 4 presents the RMST results for heat pumps. - Section 5 presents the RMST results for central gas furnaces. - Section 6 summarizes key results and previews work in progress for the 2005 RMST.